mdavis-xyz/mdavis.xyz/pages/paragraphiser/content.md

 > Beep boop, I'm a bot.
 >
 > It seems you've posted a huge wall of text.
-This is a bit daunting for users browsing reddit, so they're unlikely to read the whole thing.
+This is a bit daunting for users browsing Reddit, so they're unlikely to read the whole thing.
 >
-> It's ok to write a lot if you've got a lot to say.
+> It's OK to write a lot if you've got a lot to say.
 It's great that you've already split the post into multiple paragraphs, however your largest paragraph is still 2366 words long.
 Perhaps you could insert some more empty lines into your post, to break it into more palatable paragraphs?

 If the author edits their post after my bot comments, such that the text is multiple small paragraphs, my bot edits its comment: